 - Introduction to sensors, as transducers from physical parameters to signals

-- Principles for sensing displacement, force, pressure, acceleration, temperature, optical radiation, nuclear radiation
+- Sensing principles for displacement, force, pressure, acceleration, temperature, optical radiation, nuclear radiation

 - Sensor range, sensitivity, accuracy, repeatability, noise

-- Introduction to circuits typically used to calibrate and condition sensor signals, and improve their performance
+- Introduction to common circuits for calibrating and conditioning sensor signals to improve their performance

 Note on Course Availability